 Arnulfo used Mayan Psychology to prevent that terrible event from taking root in him and causing him trauma, a method he today teaches others through talks and art.

 Just a couple of years later, Arnulfo was discovered by a Swiss man, Claude-Alain Maret, who had come in search of him following a dream.
 Mr. Maret went on to adopt Arnulfo, who was educated in Europe in politics, philosophy and economics.
 However, he never forgot his K’iche’ Mayan roots, traditions and language, continuing to practice and share them as he had always done.
-Arnulfo speaks five Mayan languages, Spanish and English.
+Arnulfo speaks several Mayan languages, Spanish and English.

 His godfather always encouraged him to seek justice when he was older for the kidnapping, torture and massacre he and his 115 companions suffered and on behalf of all the women and men who perished there.
 Arnulfo recognised that the Mayan civilisation is rich, but that the European elite in Guatemala imposes poverty on them in a system of modern-day apartheid.
 And so, as a young man he returned to Guatemala to lead his people to freedom from the terrorism, racism, constant invasion of their lands and languages and destruction of their natural resources, cultural heritage and philosophical, psychological, political and economic knowledge that the Mayan people continue to endure.
 Arnulfo set about preparing his people and seeking justice for the massacre in the well.